maricheklin/blockchain-wallet/README.md

 ## Dependencies

 - PHP must be installed on your operating system (any version, 5 or 7).
 Don't worry, you will *not* need to know any PHP.
+  Mac installation; https://www.php.net/manual/en/install.macosx.php - need to have admin access on the mac

 - You will need to clone the [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive) tool.